mdelgado21/evilcorp-support/mid-to-senior/README.md

 5. Once the person feels ready/prepared to present the work done, a session would be scheduled to defend the proposal in front of a small panel of 3 other developers.

 ### Deliverables
-* Written proposal including the aspects mentioned at the test description.
+* Written proposal including the aspects mentioned in the description section below.
-* Test presentation.
+* A presentation of the proposal to a panel of 3 reviewers.
 * It is not necessary to develop a POC for this test, but it is expected for Senior Developer to be able to start an application from scratch following good practices and standards.